sourcetab/sourcetab/website/src/pages/docs/settings/appearance.md

 ## Page Title

-This lets you set the text that shows up as the label for Web Launcher in your list of tabs.
+This lets you set the text that shows up as the label for Sourcetab in your list of tabs.

 ## Border Radius